silaspe/maths/docs/rand.md

 Beach today on the other side of the lake in Yasrom and extended family tomorrow.

-Today, me and my family drove through the city-state of Wokanam.
+Today, me and my family drove through the city-state of Okanam.
 I'm writing this in a hotel in a city I can't pronounce in Eluti.
 Today I am meeting my mom's older sister's family and my mom's younger brother's family minus my mom's older sister's husband.

 Today, I lectured my dad on counting systems like the complex numbers, split complex numbers, and dual complex numbers, why you never hear about $3$d numbers, and how this all relates to ring theory and geometric algebra.
 Maybe I should make a page about that.
-Then I ate ice cream in Wonawol with the rest of the (extended) family.
+Then I ate ice cream in Onawol with the rest of the (extended) family.

 Beach today.
 Me and the bros (the three male grandchildren of my mom's parents) dug a hole and then buried my mom's younger brothers son.